saikumarmk/website/urara/guide-to-tech-2.5/+page.md

 ## Introduction

 When it comes to first impressions for your application, it's nearly always the résumé that gets you to the next round.
 While the document you pen with all your accomplishments or feats may be an irritating write, I recommend sticking to [Jake's Resume](https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs), which is written in LaTeX.
 It's not particularly time-consuming to learn LaTeX, as you'll primarily be editing cells with your own entries, instead of creating new elements.
 I also advise against using online Resume makers, as they can take your information, and provide resumes that aren't always optimal.
 As for the resume looking bland with computer modern, that's a given, but the format is also straight and to the point.
 You may find that a more artistic/creative resume works too, however, I have opted to stick to a resume that delivers information ~~despite having interned at Canva~~.
+This article will also be opinionated, so you don't have to follow every bit of advice listed here, and you could certainly adopt another style of resume writing, but this is what has worked for a wide range of people.

 So, what is the goal of creating a perfect resume?
 Well, creating a resume past a point is very subjective, and you should lend yourself to a variety of opinions, and adapt the advice in the industry you're applying to.
 Our goal here is the tech industry.
 But there are some key bits of terminology for you to know about.

-### What are recruiters looking for?
+### What recruiters look for (The Black Box Problem)

 A lot of advice you'll receive is often anecdotal and comes from people who've found what works for them.
 You can ask recruiters what they look for, but it's important to note that recruitment can vary across companies, and recruiters can look for different attributes on a resume.
 As I suggest below, your best option is to aggregate the advice you receive.
+My personal frustrations with resumes are how the whole process of recruiting, or at least vetting resumes can seem like a black box, with the strongest resumes surviving into the next generation, but carrying potentially pointless artefacts.

 ### The Applicant Tracking System

 The ATS (Applicant Tracking System) is software, typically used by companies to track the progression of applicants for a role.
 But you may commonly hear terms such as ATS-friendly for a resume.
 Many companies will scan your resume, and the software will then rip out keywords and try to make sense of your resume.
 For this reason, sticking to **one column** is one of the most important things you can do when writing your resume.
+Whether a place uses an ATS depends, though larger companies typically use them.

 ### Word or PDF?